clirdlf/participatory_voting/README.md

 - [ ] Deploy to heroku (`git push heroku`)
 - [ ] Remove stale data on the production cluster (`heroku run rails reset`)
 - [ ] Validate the data populated properly ([https://voting.diglib.org](https://dlf-voting-app.herokuapp.com/))
+- [ ] Once you go live, **DO NOT RUN `rake reset`** (this will delete all the "votes").
+If there are additional items to add, you will need to add a CSV with the additional items and run `rake import:conftool`.

 ## If something goes wrong